SLM Corporation (SLM) upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $19.59, which is $5.07 above the current price.
 SLM currently public float of 249.53M and currently shorts hold a 4.76% ratio of that float.
-Today, the average trading volume of SLM was 2.36M shares.
+Today, the average trading volume of SLM was 2.34M shares.

 SLM’s Market Performance